 Pet obesity is becoming a serious problem.
 The latest statistics show at least 58% of cats in the U.S are overweight or obese!
+Some illnesses in cats related to obesity include: Diabetes, arthritis, high blood pressure, and asthma.
 With these statistics, pet obesity prevention is becoming a priority.

 DIsclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.